WebexCC-SA/partner-summit/_pages/Advanced.md

 # Lab 3 – WxCC APIs - Postman

+Postman is an API platform for building and using APIs.
+It includes a comprehensive set of tools that help accelerate the API lifecycle—from design, testing, documentation, and mocking to the sharing and discoverability of your APIs.

+Postman can run on the Chrome browser.
+To use Postman, you will first need to install Google Chrome.
+As alternative you can also install free Postman application available on https://www.postman.com/downloads/.

+In this lab we will use Web based version of the Postman API client tool to define API requests and test them.

+**Note**: This lab is built for Postman in browser mode but you can use preinstalled version of Postman.

 ### PREREQUISITES:
 You should have your own Postman account in order to use the software or online version of Postman.